 Leveraging trusted partnership:

-FinTechs and banks are the most common for a symbiotic relationship, through which they can provide banking services without the hassle of meeting many regulatory requirements.
-Open banking and APIs have made it so much easier to offer banking services like loans, remittances and payments on mobile.
+FinTechs and banks are the most common for a symbiotic relationship.
+Through which they can provide banking services without any hassle.
+Open banking and APIs have made services so much easier.
+Bank can offer services like loans, remittances and payments on mobile.
 Creating new opportunities for collaboration in sub-Saharan Africa where FinTechs and Banks can enter into value-added partnerships with Telcos.
 Telcos can now provide regulated services like quick credit, money transfers, and banks/FinTechs can extend their reach to a broader market by offering their services on mobile phones.

 Traditionally, FinTech investments have gone to FinTechs, but there are opportunities outside these prospects to be considered.
 Such as a logistics company or any other non-financial firm looking to addon financial services.
 Investors must also be willing to look beyond capital injection at a broader landscape, at investments that facilitate infrastructure for FinTechs and the acceleration of the digital economy.
 Finally, investors need a practical outlook on the market headwinds, to plan and adjust their expectations and investments.
 This ambidexterity will make it easier